lucidrains/pi-zero-pytorch/README.md

 - [@Wonder1905](https://github.com/Wonder1905) for the code review and identifying issues

-- You? maybe a phd student who wants to contribute to the latest SOTA architecture for behavioral cloning?
+- You? maybe a phd student who wants to contribute to the latest SOTA architecture?

 ### Install